Content Generation¶

 Wrapping behavior for looping through traces

-We provide flavors for five different use cases.
-You can also implement your own flavor by creating a class that
+You can also implement your own flavor by creating a class that inherits from

 Trace files can be in JSONL or CSV format.
 CSV columns are automatically